k2-fsa/sherpa/docs/source/onnx/install/windows.rst

       .. hint::

-          You need to install CUDA toolkit.
+          You need to install CUDA toolkit 11.8.
 Otherwise, you would get errors at runtime.

+          Caution: Please install cuda toolkit 11.8.
+Other versions do ``NOT`` work!

+          Caution: Please install cuda toolkit 11.8.
+Other versions do ``NOT`` work!

+          Caution: Please install cuda toolkit 11.8.
+Other versions do ``NOT`` work!

 After building, you will find an executable ``sherpa-onnx.exe`` inside the ``bin/Release`` directory.